brayvid/visualize-searches/README.md

-# rank-my-google-search-terms
+# most-searched-with-google-products
 - Generates an array where each element is [unique_word, count, [timestamps]], sorted by decreasing frequency.
 - Only searched words are counted.
-Common words like "the" are ignored.
+Common words like "the" and "and" are ignored.
 - JQuery 1.12.4 is used via CDN.

 ## usage